-- Rules The error handler indicated by <line> or <line label> cannot be a sub or function procedure.
+- The error handler indicated by or line label> cannot be a sub or function procedure.
 It must be a block of code marked by a line label or line number. - To prevent error-handling code from becoming part of the normal program flow even when there is no error-that is, from inadvertently executing when it should not-place an Exit Sub or Exit Function immediately before the label of the error handler.

-Parameters GoTo
+GoTo

-Clause that enables the error-handling routine that starts at <line >, or, more commonly, <line label>.
-Enabling the routine means that if a run-time error occurs, program control branches to <line>.
-The error-handler at <line> remains active until a Resume, Exit Sub, or Exit Function is executed.
+Clause that enables the error-handling routine that starts at , or, more commonly, <line label>.
+Enabling the routine means that if a run-time error occurs, program control branches to error-handler at ermains active until a Resume, Exit Sub, or Exit Function is executed.

-<line> or <line label>
+line> or <line label>

-The line number or line label to which the program branches when a run-time error occurs. error occurs. error.
+The line number or line label to which the program branches when a run-time error occurs. error occurs. error occurs. error. occurs.